How to Stop the Inner Critic – Self Love Journaling

 What you’ve written can be very different, but I think that you can get the idea.
 Here I am just giving those few examples, so it is easier for you to understand, how to then write the replies.

-The main idea of the second part is to give yourself acceptance.
+The main idea of the second part of self love journaling is to improve your self acceptance.
 You should write the reply in a way, that you are accepting everything that you’ve done or haven’t done.
 You need to accept all your feeling and all your emotions.
 Give yourself the feeling that everything you’ve done is completely normal, and there is no reason for blaming or criticizing.

 Then you should complement and praise yourself.
 Find something that you can be proud of or happy that you’ve done, something that you like about yourself.
 You can also write some compliments to yourself that is not only about doing or achieving.
 They can be about something that you like about yourself.
 Maybe it’s your sense of humour, or maybe, you are good at cooking.
 Maybe, you like that you are a good friend.
 Maybe you liked how you solved some problems.
 Write all the good things that you can find.
 Be kind and loving with yourself.

-Once you’ve finished with this part, you can start writing the third one.
+Once you’ve finished with this part fo self love journaling, you can start writing the third one.

 c) Choose the phrase to create the right feeling about yourself

-This part of your journaling will be the same for each day.
+This part of self love journaling will be the same for each day.
 You will choose one or two sentences that will help you feel better about yourself and in the way you want.

 How do you choose it?